ole-scout/ole-scout/README.md

 This is the rewrite of the OLE Scout e-learning software happening in public (mostly).

-Check the [TODO list](/TODO.md) to see what I'm currently working on.

-I'm exploring Filament, Livewire and Laravel as I go along so expect mistakes to be made.
+I'm exploring Filament, Livewire, Alpine and Laravel as I go along so expect mistakes to be made.

 ## License